Ralph E. Hurlburt, Master Designer

 Ralph’s aunt, Nancy Hurlburt Nelson, lived in the home from 1927-1929.
 Ralph owned the house in April 1930 and between 1935 and 1941, but apparently never lived there.
 Ownership was transferred to his father, Clifford, at the end of 1930.
 George Liggett, Ralph’s uncle, was listed as the property owner six months later, July 29, 1931.
 Ownership went back to Ralph and his wife, Nettie, in 1935.
 The entire time the Hurlburts were living at 3268 Brant St. George and Charlotte Liggett often traveled between Utica and San Diego, and may have lived in San Diego for short periods, but are not listed as having a specific address in city directories.
 Jacob Goodbrod, possibly the brother of Ralph’s wife, lived there with his wife, Dea, from 1931-1934 and 1936-1941.
 Dea Goodbrod worked for Ralph’s real estate business as a rental agent, department manager, and saleswoman for 20 years.
 The San Diego Union and Evening Tribune papers feature many articles in the society section about parties co-hosted by Dea Goodbrod and Nettie Hurlburt at 4386 Trias and 3268 Brant Ave.
 Guests included the wives of Charles Tifal, JB Liggett, and the prominent Southern California architect, Clifford May.
 In 1943, Jacob and Dea moved to 3418 Park Blvd., one block from Ralph’s uncle and my great grandfather, James Bela Liggett, who lived at 3510 Park Blvd.

-HRB #464 – The Wonder House of Stone (4386 Adams Avenue) features a turreted entry and a dramatic living room with Juliet balcony and hand painted mural.
+HRB #464 – The Wonder House of Stone (4386 Adams Avenue) built in 1926 was the architectural focal point of the Talmadge Park development.
+It features a turreted entry and a dramatic living room with Juliet balcony and hand painted mural.

 HRB #523 – James C. & Lillie Byers/Ralph E. Hurlburt House (4230 Arguello Street)